Aleph-Alpha/pharia-engine/README.md

      The date is set when the changelog is generated.
 Update it to the release date if differs.
 3. Merge the release Pull Request and release-plz will release the updated packages.

-Every time we update the `wit` worlds, we need to clear the Skill build cache in `./skill_build_cache` which is used by the tests.

 ## Deploying PhariaKernel on Customer side

 **PhariaKernel** is intended to be installed as part of **PhariaAI** on premise by the customer it.